SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 (2) Benchmark AI performance by the information-theoretical UGIA-F and UGIA-M detectors.
 (3) Evaluate and benchmark performance of conventional spatiotempoal localization algorithms.

-## Type of localization
+## Type of localization and imaging system
-Frame-by-frame localization (FFL) is performed by AI or localization algorithms.

-## Imaging system
+AI performs frame-by-frame localization (FFL).

 2D imaging, Gaussian point spread function (PSF), and low density (LD) of emitters.

 ## Training datasets